sukun1045/my-website/content/authors/admin/_index.md

   - ""
 ---
 I am a third-year Ph.D. student of Electrical & Computer Engineering at the University of Washington NeuroAI Lab advised by Prof. [Eli Shlizerman](http://faculty.washington.edu/shlizee/).
 My research interests are broadly including deep learning, computer vision, time series analysis, audio/music application, and robotics.
 I received M.S. in ECE at UW in 2019.
 Prior to that, I received a B.S. in Electrical Engineering and Computer System Engineering at Rensselaer Polytechnic Institute (RPI).
 During my undergrad, I did research with Prof. [Wencen Wu](https://sites.google.com/a/sjsu.edu/wencen-wu/home) on control and robotics.

-NEWS (Sep 2021): The paper [How does it sound?
-Generation of Rhythmic Soundtrack for Human Movement Videos](https://proceedings.neurips.cc/paper/2021/file/f4e369c0a468d3aeeda0593ba90b5e55-Paper.pdf) has been accepted and it would appear in **NeurIPS 2021**!

-NEWS (May 2021): I will join Adobe as a Research Intern in Summer 2021!

-NEWS (Dec 2020): A new preprint paper [Multi-Instrumentalist Net: Unsupervised Generation of Music from Body Movements](https://arxiv.org/pdf/2012.03478.pdf)!
-Also check the [YouTube Video](https://www.youtube.com/watch?v=yo5OZKBbBh4) for more samples!

-NEWS (Sep 2020): The paper [Audeo: Audio Generation for a Silent Performance Video](https://arxiv.org/pdf/2006.14348.pdf) has been accepted and it would appear in **NeurIPS 2020**!

-NEWS (Aug 2020): Our [NeuroAI lab](http://faculty.washington.edu/shlizee/) is organizing a regular weekly seminar for the UW community (virtually, via zoom)!
-We are reading leading papers at the intersection of machine learning, AI, and computational neuroscience published in top conferences.
-As part of the seminar, we host speakers who are authors of these papers or work on related research.
-Check more details in our [Github Repo](https://github.com/shlizee/NeuroAI)!
-Feel free to contact us if you would like to join!